ankitects/anki-manual/src/deck-options.md

 ### Maximum Interval

 The maximum number of days a review card will wait before it's shown again.
-When reviews have reached the limit, "Hard", "Good" and "Easy" will all give the same delay.
+When reviews have reached the limit, **Hard**, **Good** and **Easy** will all give the same delay.
 The shorter you set this, the greater your workload will be.
 The default is 100 years; you can decrease this to a smaller number if you’re willing to trade extra study time for higher retention.

 ### Historical Retention